Jezen Thomas

 import ClassyPrelude.Yesod

-import qualified Data.ByteString.Base64 as B64
+import Data.ByteString.Base64 qualified as B64

 import Data.UUID (toASCIIBytes)